-Christopher Ayodele was born on the 5th of August 1958 at Oye_Ekiti, Ekiti state and he was the only son of four children of late Canon James Arowolo Ayodele, an Anglican Prisest and Racheal Ayodele (nee Ayodele), a School teacher, both of Isarun in Ifedore Local Government of Ondo State.
-Ayodele started his singing in father’s church and developed intrest in organ playing and choral singing at the same time.
-It is on record that his choice of Music as a career received a stiff opposition from his father who wanted him to study other courses like Medicine and Engineering in order to become medical doctor or an engineer.
+Christopher Ayodele was born on the 5th of August 1958 at Oye_Ekiti, Ekiti state.
+He was the only son of four children of the late Canon James Arowolo Ayodele.
+His father is an Anglican Priest and Racheal Ayodele (nee Ayodele) his mother is a School teacher, both of Isarun in Ifedore Local Government of Ondo State.
+Ayodele started his singing in his father’s church and developed an interest in organ playing and choral singing at the same time.
+It is on record that his choice of music as a career received stiff opposition from his father who wanted him to study other courses like Medicine and Engineering in order to become a medical doctor or an engineer.

-Christopher Ayodeji Ayodele started his academic career at Saint Andrew’s Anglican Primary School, Idimoge, Ondo from 1965 to 1966 and Saint Luke’s Grammar School, Igbara-Oke for his secondary school education.
+Christopher Ayodeji Ayodele started his academic career at Saint Andrew’s Anglican Primary School, Idimoge, Ondo from 1965 to 1966.
+Also, he attended Saint Luke’s Grammar School, Igbara-Oke for his secondary school education.
 He also attends the Divisional Teacher Training College, Oye-Ekiti from 1975 to 1976.
 He was at the Polytechnic, Ibadan from 1977 to 1982 where he bagged both Ordinary National Diploma and Higher National Diploma (Music) with Upper credit.
-At The Polytechnic, Ibadan, Ayodele was fortunate to meet Pa Kayode Oni (FTCL), his mentor, under whose tutelage Ayodele achieved considerable proficiency at the organ.
-Ayodele’s expertise on the organ at such an early stage of his career was inspirational.
+However, at The Polytechnic, Ibadan, Ayodele was fortunate to meet Pa Kayode Oni (FTCL), his mentor.
+Pa Kayode Oni is a versatile organist under whose tutelage Ayodele achieved considerable proficiency at the organ.
+Above all, Ayodele’s expertise on the organ at such an early stage of his career was inspirational.

 |Pianoforte Playing||Grade VI intermediate||1978|